Microsoft-USEduAzure/workshops/powerbi-devops/ReadMe.md

 ## Introduction

-The US EDU Customer Sucess Unit has put together this hands on lab to guide you throught the basic principles of Power BI - DevOps process.
+The US EDU Customer Success Unit has put together this hands on lab to guide you throught the basic principles of Power BI - DevOps process.

 ## Pre-requisites